Sree-Ajitha/Adaptive-Open-source-SOC-Framework/README.md

 Built with Wazuh, OpenSearch, Suricata, Zeek, Filebeat, scikit-learn, TensorFlow/Keras, pandas, NumPy, Plotly, Matplotlib, and the wider open-source security community.

-Special acknowledgement to the Wazuh community playbook contributors whose active response scripts formed the basis for the SOAR integration tested in this research.
+Special acknowledgement to the Wazuh community playbook contributors, whose active response scripts formed the basis for the SOAR integration tested in this research.

 Research supervised by the School of Information Technology, Whitecliffe, Aotearoa